rodekruis/IBF-system/services/API-service/README.md

    `ngrok http 3000`
 6. You can find the URL of your API in the `Forwarding` field.
 Copy this:
    - As value for the `EXTERNAL_API_SERVICE_URL` field in the `.env` file in the root folder
-   - In the `Whatsapp sandbox settings` of the Twilio subaccount (Develop > Messaging > Settings > Whatsapp sandbox settings) as:
+   - In the `WhatsApp sandbox settings` of the Twilio subaccount (Develop > Messaging > Settings > Whatsapp sandbox settings) as:
      - `<EXTERNAL_API_SERVICE_URL>//api/notifications/whatsapp/incoming` in the `WHEN A MESSAGE COMES IN` field
      - `<EXTERNAL_API_SERVICE_URL>//api/notifications/whatsapp/status` in the `STATUS CALLBACK URL` field
 7. Rebuild the service with `docker-compose -d up ibf-api-service`
-8. Add your whatsapp phone number to the WhatsApp sandbox by texting the code provided in the subaccount to the sandbox phone number
+8. Add your WhatsApp phone number to the WhatsApp sandbox by texting the code provided in the subaccount to the sandbox phone number
-9. Create a new IBF-user through API with your whatsapp phone number and assigned to the country you are testing for
+9. Create a new IBF-user through API with your WhatsApp phone number and assigned to the country you are testing for
 10. Send a notification (for a country/disasterType with an active trigger) via the `/api/notification/send` endpoint.

+### Test sending WhatsApp message from test-vm API with Twilio WhatsApp sandbox

+1. Update the Twilio subaccount settings:

+   - In the `WhatsApp sandbox settings` of the Twilio subaccount (Develop > Messaging > Settings > Whatsapp sandbox settings) as:
+   - `https://ibf-test.510.global/api/notifications/whatsapp/incoming` in the `WHEN A MESSAGE COMES IN` field
+   - `https://ibf-test.510.global/api/notifications/whatsapp/status` in the `STATUS CALLBACK URL` field

+2. Create a new IBF-user through API with your WhatsApp phone number and assigned to the country you are testing for
+3. Send a notification (for a country/disasterType with an active trigger) via the `/api/notification/send` endpoint